 “I rehabbed it pretty good and it’s fully healed now,” Bear told Oilers Nation.
 “I got on the ice a couple of times, and got to work on the hands a little bit — it’s not really going to affect me anymore.
 It’s kind of past now.
 There [are] still some things I’d like to fix”.

-In the Thunderbirds 17 game playoff run, Bear’s production actually increased with that club, going from 1.04 to 1.52 points per game.
+In the Thunderbirds 17 game playoff run, Bear’s production actually increased with that club, likely thanks to his Total Shape program, going from 1.04 to 1.52 points per game.
 It’s almost hard to fathom how much better he could’ve been with a hand in place of the club that covered it for so much of his dominant post-season.

 For Bear’s part, he sees the adversity as something that made the experience just that much more satisfying.
 To get through that adversity, and battle through to a WHL Championship; it’s an experience he’ll cherish for the rest of his career.
 “It was a very hard trip.
 I know we had a lot of adversity, through broken hands and illnesses” Bear said.
 “The way we won the [WHL] just made it more rewarding for us.”